mattdahl/scrutiny_scaling/README.md

 	```

 ## Hypothesis testing
-1. With scrutiny scores in hand, it is now possible to do meaningful hypothesis testing.
+1. With the scrutiny scores in hand, it is now possible to do meaningful hypothesis testing.
 First, make sure the data from Richards and Kritzer has been properly normalized:

 	```
 	Rscript analysis/normalize_rk_data.R